Solomon Carter Fuller: Career

 Fuller spent the majority of his career practicing as a neuropathologist at Westborough State Hospital in Westborough, Massachusetts.
-This is where he completed a two-year internship in neuropathology prior to being selected by Alois Alzheimer to conduct novel research at the Royal Psychiatric Hospital at the University of Munich, led by Emil Kraepelin.
+This is where he completed a two-year internship in neuropathology prior to being selected by Alois Alzheimer to conduct novel research at the Royal Psychiatric Hospital at the Ludwig-Maximilians-Universität München, led by Emil Kraepelin.
 While there, Fuller performed ground-breaking research on the physical changes that occur in the brains of Alzheimer's disease patients.
 Approximately one year later, he returned to Westborough State Hospital with his new knowledge.
 He developed and edited the Westborough State Hospital Papers, a journal that began publishing results of local research.

 He worked with Alois Alzheimer, the psychiatrist credited with publishing the first case of presenile dementia.
 While working as a clinical pathologist, Fuller noted that amyloid plaques and neurofibrillary tangles may be significant biomarkers for the study of Alzheimer's disease, separate from arteriosclerosis, the then-assumed cause of disease.

 Fuller worked with patients with chronic alcoholism, noting the neuropathology of the disease.
 In 1909, Fuller was a speaker at the Clark University Conference organized by G. Stanley Hall, which was attended by such notable scientists and intellectuals as anthropologist Franz Boaz, psychiatrists Sigmund Freud and Carl Jung, philosopher William James, and Nobel laureates Ernest Rutherford and Albert A. Michelson.
 Fuller's seminal publications, a two-part review of Alzheimer's disease, came in 1912 and was the first English translation of the first Alzheimer's case.
 Many of Fuller's contributions to the scientific literature were forgotten for decades, but his discoveries continue to guide research today.
 One 21st century researcher wrote that Fuller's discoveries had led to such "a major contribution to the body of clinical knowledge concerning Alzheimer's disease" that the neurodegenerative disease would have been named for him if Kraepelin had not insisted it be named for Alzheimer, Kraepelin's student.

 In 1919, Fuller left Westborough State Hospital to join the faculty at Boston University School of Medicine.
 He served as an associate professor until 1933, at which time he left academia after recognizing racial disparities in the salary and promotion processes of his time.
 Upon retirement from academia, however, he received the title of Emeritus Professor of Neurology at Boston University.
 He continued in private practice as a physician, neurologist, and psychiatrist for many years.

 When the Veterans Administration opened the Tuskegee Veterans Administration Medical Center after World War I with an entirely black staff, Fuller was instrumental in recruiting and training black psychiatrists for key positions.